FreeFlarum/freeflarum.com/docs/how-to/advanced-setup/custom-domain.md

 !!! warning "Proxy"
     Make sure to **disable the proxy** so that the icon is grey (not orange).

+!!! warning "Hostname"
+    A hostname entry usually ends with a dot (`.`) unless you specifically want it to be suffixed by your domain.
+In other words, if it doesn't work, add a dot (`.`) after your hostname in your CNAME configuration at your domain/hosting provider.

 !!! question "Reset the domain"